Dubai Silicon Oasis: Location

 Dubai Silicon Oasis is located in Nadd Hessa, near the center of Dubai at the intersection of Dubai–Al-Ain Road and Sheikh Mohammed Bin Zayed Road.

 Education

-In 2008, DSOA established the Rochester Institute of Technology of Dubai in DSO, a non-profit global campus of the Rochester Institute of Technology in Rochester, New York.
-The university that was established as part of an agreement between DSOA and RIT-New York.
+In 2008, DSOA established the Rochester Institute of Technology of Dubai in DSO, a non-profit global campus of the Rochester Institute of Technology in Rochester, New York, as part of an agreement between DSOA and RIT-New York.
 DSO is also home to 3 schools: GEMS Wellington Academy, The Indian International School - DSO and Vernus International School.

 Sponsorship

-DSOA has been the jersey sponsor of Shabab Al Ahli Basket.
+DSOA has been the jersey sponsor of Shabab Al Ahli Basketball.

+Dubai Metro

+There will be a Dubai Silicon Oasis metro station on the Blue Line in 2029.